LTS5/connectomeviewer/doc/users/connectomefileformat.rst

 -----------------

 To prepare a Connectome File for correct loading in the ConnectomeViewer, adhering to the conventions is key.
-The section :ref:`createcff` gives a primer on how to create connectome files from your data.
-Additionally, you can unzip an `example connectome file <http://www.connectome.ch/datasets/homo_sapiens_02.cff>`_ and explore it for yourself.
+You can unzip an `example connectome file <http://www.connectome.ch/datasets/homo_sapiens_02.cff>`_ and explore it for yourself.